NomadicDaddy/htmx-debugger/README.md

 ## Installation

-### Firefox Add-Ons (Recommended)

-1. Visit the [htmx-debugger page](https://addons.mozilla.org/en-US/firefox/addon/htmx-debugger) on the Firefox Add-Ons website.
-2. Click the "Add to Firefox" button.
-3. Confirm the installation when prompted.

-### Chrome Web Store (Recommended - ONCE PUBLISHED, STILL TBD A/O 2024-10-03)
+### Chrome Web Store (Recommended)

-1. Visit the [htmx-debugger page](https://chrome.google.com/webstore/detail/htmx-debugger/kjafpfamndifhkidbjebdnfjiebgdckf) on the Chrome Web Store.
+1. Visit the [htmx-debugger page](https://chrome.google.com/webstore/detail/fkpjmdhppdadklmcjbifffmjplgoboic) on the Chrome Web Store.
 2. Click the "Add to Chrome" button.
 3. Confirm the installation when prompted.